mitre/aws-rds-microsoft-sql-server-2014-instance-stig-baseline/README.md

 # aws-rds-microsoft-sql-server-2014-instance-stig-baseline

-InSpec profile to validate the secure configuration of AWS RDS Microsoft SQL Server 2014, against [DISA](https://iase.disa.mil/stigs/)'s **Microsoft Sql Server 2014 Security Technical Implementation Guide (STIG) Version 1, Release 9**.
+InSpec profile to validate the secure configuration of AWS RDS Microsoft SQL Server 2014, against [DISA](https://iase.disa.mil/stigs/)'s **Microsoft SQL Server 2014 Instance Security Technical Implementation Guide (STIG) Version 1, Release 9**.

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.